Need to feed your family but stay on budget? We’ll show you how to feed your family on a tight budget without stress or strain.

 Each Saturday morning I prepare a breakfast in bulk that can be enjoyed that morning and then frozen or refrigerated to be enjoyed for the rest of the week.

-Did you know The Scramble’s weekly meal plan includes a make-ahead breakfast option?
+Did you know The Scramble’s weekly meal plan on Prepear includes a make-ahead breakfast option?
 This makes it even easier for you to save money and eat healthier!

 We all know that kids (and grownups) love their snacks.
 But snack foods aren’t cheap, nor are they particularly nutrient dense, which is why I like to make at least some of our snack foods from scratch every week.
 Some of my favorites include homemade popcorn and granola bars.